hugodias/cakeStrap/README.md

 - Open the file `app/Config/database.php` and change the database information
 - Change the permissions of the folder `app/tmp` to 777 ( and all the folders inside of it )
+- Change your app name and email in `app/Config/bootstrap.php` at line 149

 ## Internationalization